-A. Ex parte contacts in quasi-judicial matters.
+A. Ex parte contacts and the right to a fair hearing in quasi-judicial matters.

-There are a number of situations in which the City Council takes action in a judicial or quasijudicial capacity.
+There are a number of situations in which the City Council takes action in a judicial or quasi-judicial capacity.
 These most often occur when it is dealing with the rights and duties of an individual person, deciding how the laws and ordinances should be applied to the facts of the case as they affect that person.